hervelinne/RDV/README.md

 # RDV
-# This programme manages Medical appointments using C#
+# This program manages Medical appointments using C#